Canning tips and tricks for those of us who love home preserving. Make canning day just a little easier with this list.

 Now I don’t mean start thinking about getting going in the morning, but start the process in the morning.
 This means that the night before, you may want to take out your jars, canner, canning recipe, and all the accessories like the lid lifter and funnel.

 If you have to harvest things beforehand, keep that in mind.
 You want the whole process over and done with by lunch if at all possible.

 Home canning ends up with a lot of dirty dishes.
 You’ll have prep items like knives and cutting boards, pots, and on top of all that, a canner and speciality canning tools.

-When it’s all over, you don’t want to have to deal with that cleanup plus breakfast dishes.
+You don’t want to deal with that cleanup plus breakfast dishes when it’s all over.
 It’s horrible.

-So make sure all your dishes are done ahead of time, the counters are totally cleared off, and your whole workspace is clutter free.
+So make sure all your dishes are done ahead of time, the counters are cleared off, and your whole workspace is clutter-free.

 But in canning (particularly water bath canning), this can be a disaster.
-Recipes have to have a certain level of acid to be safe, so you can’t just make a simple substitution.
+Recipes must have a certain acid level to be safe, so you can’t just make a simple substitution.